 If a death occurs due to a workplace accident and a third party other than the employer was to blame, you may file a wrongful death action against that party.

 Examples of potentially liable parties in a wrongful death claim following a workplace accident include:

-According to Consumer Product Safety Commission (CPSC) statistics, dangerous or defective products, from malfunctioning auto parts to faulty medical devices, resulting in nearly three million injuries and 22K fatalities every year in the United States.
+According to CPSC statistics, dangerous or defective products, from malfunctioning auto parts to faulty medical devices, resulting in nearly 3 million injuries and 22K fatalities every year in the US.